iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 #### Due diligence outputs (what I collect before signing)

+I treat partner assurance as part of delivery governance, not a separate “compliance exercise”.
+It shows up in three places: (1) what I verify before signing (due diligence), (2) what I make enforceable in contract language (auditability, reporting, incident duties), and (3) what I monitor in the operating rhythm (scorecards/QBRs).

 “Due diligence” is the evidence pack I gather to confirm the vendor can deliver safely and reliably (not just promise it).
 Typical artifacts I request/collect (as applicable):